BHASVIC-DeclanTaylor24/BHASVIC-DeclanTaylor24/README.md

 -->

 ## Who Am I
 I am someone who likes to work out problems and also i like to create programs that can help if its a simulator or a website. i am someone who will help people solve problems that they have.
-I am also interested in maths and economics.
+I am also interested in maths and economics and how all three subjects can connect together and work around each other.

 ## Professional Goals
 In the future i would like to become skilled data analysit or data scientist this is because i find using data and trying to make sense of it and then creating things out of that very interesting.
 Also in a team which will be able to innovate and create new things using programs.